 Products liability in Louisiana

 Following tort reforms in 1990, products liability claims in Louisiana are no longer a matter of strict liability.
 Cases are more difficult to prove as the law does not offer the same protections to consumers.
-If you or someone you love has suffered a product-related injury, it is important to consult with an experienced products liability attorney who can protect your rights against a negligent manufacturer.
+If you or someone you love has suffered a product-related injury, it is important to consult with experienced defective product attorneys who can protect your rights against a negligent manufacturer.
 Our attorneys know how to identify all responsible parties and aggressively pursue maximum compensation on your behalf.

 ContactBaggett McCall, LLC in Lake Charles, Louisiana, for a free consultation with our experienced defective product attorneys, or call 337-478-8888 or800-639-2524 now to speak directly with an experienced personal injury, wrongful death, and defective products lawyer.
 Choose your lawyer carefully.